mkeke/c64-basic-converter/readme.md

 ## Bugs and issues

-I'll try to keep this section empty.
+I'll try to keep this section fairly empty.

+- [ ] labels and variables inside a multi-line comment will still be detected.
+This can lead to mismatched line numbers.
+We need to ensure that we're not inside a comment block before handling labels and variables.

 ## Thoughts about a config block